FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

     }
 }
 ```
+# Introduction to Command Based Programming - Day 2

 ### Commands

-We now have a functional subsystem, but we have no way of controlling it!
+On monday, we made a functional subsystem for Chuck's drivetrain, but we have no way of controlling it!
 Let's make a command to run our subsystem.
 First, open up the commands/TankDrive.java file.
 It should look like this:
 ```java
 package frc.robot.commands;